antmicro/alkali-csd-hw/README.md

-This repository contains FPGA design sources of the Alkali project, which can be used to generate the bitstream for the Western Digital NVMe accelerator test platform (Basalt board) or Xilinx ZCU106 evaluation platform.
+This repository contains FPGA design sources of the Alkali project, which can be used to generate the bitstream for the Western Digital NVMe accelerator test platform (AN300 board) or Xilinx ZCU106 evaluation platform.
 The project includes a chisel module containing logic for the NVMe registers and the main design with VTA accelerator created for Xilinx Vivado 2019.2.